Around the inauguration

 by Georges Bensoussan (d. du Seuil, January 2008)

-For the common opinion, comfort and by the chronological proximity of the two events, the birth of the State of Isra in 1948 is an almost direct consequence of the Shoah.
-An essential link connects today, indeed, the Jewish catastrophe of the 20th century to the state of Israel, but this link is of a political nature and it is post rieur 1948.
+For the common opinion, comfort and proximity, chronological of both events, the birth of the state of Israel in 1948 is an almost direct consequence of the Shoah.
+An essential link today connects, in fact, the Jewish catastrophe of the 20th century if it is the state of Israel, but this link is of a political nature and it is post rieur: 1948.
 The memory of the Shoah long aroused an attitude of shame and rejection.
-Now, especially since the Six-Day Wars (1967) and the Kippur War (1973), and in contrast to the new man sought by Zionism of the founding fathers, the Holocaust occupies a central place in the construction of Israel’s identity.
-In the present of the author Georges Bensoussan, historian, editor-in-chief of the Revue d'histoire de la Shoah.
+Now, especially since the Six-Day (1967) and Yom Kippur (1973) Wars, and the return of the new man wanted by the Zionism of the founding fathers, the Shoah occupies a central place in the construction of Israeli identity.
+In the name of the author Georges Bensoussan, historian, editor-in-chief of the Revue d'histoire de la Shoah.

 Register on the Memorial website